Kyuu-Ji/htb-write-up/carrier/write-up-carrier.md

 tcpdump -i any -w ftp-1.pcap port 21
 ```

-After sniffing for a little while, the file can be downloaded to our local client for analysis with **Wireshark**.
+After sniffing for a little while, the PCAP file can be downloaded to our local client for analysis with **Wireshark**.
 It shows the captured packets, but the TCP handshake never completes.

 This happens because the route from _AS200_ sends the packets to us _(AS100)_ and forwards them from there to _AS300_ where the FTP server is.